openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 and, depending on result, runs either set of green (healthy) or red (unhealthy) scripts.
 Healthy system can be also referred to as "green boot", whereas unhealthy as "red boot".

-We propose to use "green" and "red" scripts to decide if MicroShift's data should be backed up (green) or restored (red).
-For reasons mentioned in section "Alternatives - Performing backup on shutdown" it was concluded that both backup and restore should happen on system start, rather than shutdown.
+MicroShift will plug into greenboot green/red scripts integration to persist information about system's health.
-It means that green or red script persists an action that will be performed on next boot of the system.
+For reasons mentioned in section "Alternatives - Performing backup on shutdown" it was concluded that both backup and restore should happen on system start, rather than shutdown, therefore information persisted by green or red script will be used on next boot of the system.

 As a consequence, whether the next boot happens to be different or the same ostree deployment, it will produce a backup compatible with previously booted deployment